aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 ## Introduction

-The code for this project is structured in this `solution.py` in this directory.
+The code for this project is structured in `solution.py` in this directory.

 The solution consists of two classes.
 The ___LaneDetection___, and the ___Line___ class.